That's What Love Can Do: Cover versions

-"That's What Love Can Do" was also recorded by Samantha Fox for her Just One Night album from 1991; however, the song was not completed in 1991, left unfinished and was eventually released with an additional 2012 production on the Just One Night Deluxe Edition in June 2012.
+"That's What Love Can Do" was also recorded by Samantha Fox during the sessions for her Just One Night album in 1991; however, the song was abandoned mid-production and left unreleased.
+21 years later, a finished version of the song was included as a bonus track on the Just One Night Deluxe Edition in June 2012.
 In 1993, the Japanese female group Giri Giri Girls released a Japanese-language cover of the song, entitled "Your Cool Shore" (あなたの事ですずしい渚 Anata no koto de suzushii nagisa).

-In 1999 Pete Waterman produced a remake of "That's What Love Can Do" performed by session singers Cheryl (aka Sheryl) Jay (lead), Vicky Dowdall (later in Girls@Play), and Nikki Wheeler and credited to Toutes Les Filles.
+In 1999, Pete Waterman produced a remake of "That's What Love Can Do" performed by session singers Cheryl (aka Sheryl) Jay (lead), Vicky Dowdall (later in Girls@Play), and Nikki Wheeler and credited to Toutes Les Filles.
 The track was issued in August 1999 and, promoted by a video mostly shot on the Spanish seaside and also by numerous television spots, "That's What Love Can Do" by Toutes Les Filles charted higher in the UK than the Boy Krazy original while still failing to become a major hit peaking at number 44.
 The television promo for the single included an appearance by Toutes Les Filles on a program hosted by Jonathan Wilkes who maintained contact with group member Nikki Wheeler with the couple eventually marrying.